 Natalie looked down on the man from her perch on the rooftop.
 He was the fourth one to follow her like this since she'd moved to this city.
 She'd been forced to move from two apartments and she'd be damned if she let another man uproot her again.
 This one was handsome, with messy dark hair and warm brown eyes that had almost made her forget to flee.
 He had a light stubble on his face and faint circles under his eyes, making him look like he'd just woken up from a troubled sleep.
 She watched the man slowly leave the alley and once he was gone she gracefully descended back down to the ground, jumping from one fire escape to the next and landing silently on her feet.

 This had been a close one.
 He'd almost caught her.
-Vaulting oneself up the side of a building via the fire escapes was no easy feat, but she could do it effortlessly.
+Vaulting oneself up the side of a building via the fire escapes was no easy feat for a human, but she could do it effortlessly.
 Her senses were heightened as well -- she'd smelled the man's musk long before she'd seen him.
-That scent had come to mean danger for Natalie; every man who smelled like that followed her, and though her wolf wasn't pleased when she ran from them, she ignored its protests.
-She didn't want to stick around long enough to find out what they'd do if they caught her.
+That scent had come to mean danger for Natalie; she could never be sure if they were just curious or one of the Rogues hired to kill her, and though her wolf wasn't pleased when she ran from them, she ignored its protests.
+She'd had enough close calls already and didn't want to stick around long enough to find out what they'd do if they caught her.

 "Nice of you to show up." said Beth, Adam's manager, as he entered the diner.
 She made a show of looking at her watch and added, "Only fifty-three minutes late."